botwiki/botwiki.org/content/bots/twitterbots/BMovieGenerator.md

 It is --

-> A TERRIFYING bot posting a CHILLING and BLOOD-CURDLING potential b-movie title every 6 hours.
-Made with cheapbotsdonequick.
+> A TERRIFYING bot posting a CHILLING and BLOOD-CURDLING potential B-movie title every 6 hours.
+Made with [Cheap Bots Done Quick](/tag/cheapbotsdonequick).